 The main cleaning

 After breakfast, we cleaned and prepared the sleeping area on the first floor.
 It involved a lot of chucking mats, tatami rugs, cushions and rolled sleeping bags down the wooden flight of steps connecting the first and second floors.
 Since we were 4 people in total, we were soon done.
-Any excess mats were carried back up and placed into the rafters again to serve as spares, by your truly.
-Then we moved outside to reconnect the drinking water than came from a source of freshwater, located just across from the mountain torrent that ran down the mountain next to the hut.
+Any excess mats were carried back up and placed into the rafters again to serve as spares.
+Then we moved outside to reconnect the drinking water that came from a source of freshwater, located just across from the mountain torrent that ran next to the hut.

 After that we uncovered and cleaned the washing basin where campers would have access to running water, which was connected via another hose.
 A third and last hose ran to a smaller washbasin outside the toilet area about 50 meters away.
 We cleaned that one too and made sure the water was flowing properly.
-Next we had to open the window flaps behind at the read of the small toilet outhouse.
+Next we had to open the window flaps of the small toilet outhouse.
 Again my height was of great use.
-Once that task complete, we retreated back to the hut and had some lunch – leftover curry rice from yesterday’s dinner.
+Once that task complete, we retreated to the hut for some lunch – leftover curry rice from yesterday’s dinner.

 To Mt Tekari and Back